The Period of PURPLE Cry

 POSITIVE SOCIAL SUPPORT: Supportive climate with positive emotions dominant

-Sharing this information may help avoid parents’ unintended extension of a belief that crying can be ignored…which may be an unanticipated outcome of the extension of the concept of PURPLE crying.
+Sharing this information may help avoid parents’ belief that crying can be ignored… which may be an unanticipated outcome of the extension of the concept of PURPLE crying.

 2. Whether in Pain or Not, Comforting and Soothing is Essential

-Much of the research outlined in the information about the Period of PURPLE crying addresses both what is known, and what is not known about why babies cry.
+Much of the research outlined in the information about the period of PURPLE crying addresses both what is known and what is not known about why babies cry.
 Crying, particularly extended periods of crying, does not occur in traditional communities (e.g., nomadic foragers) where adults promptly meet the needs of their infants (Konner, 2005; 2010).
-Carrying babies and preventing upsets by engaging in soothing behaviors can reduce intensity of later bouts of crying (Barr & Geertsma, 2002).
+Carrying babies and preventing upsets by engaging in soothing behaviors can reduce the intensity of later bouts of crying (Barr & Geertsma, 2002).

-Caring for infants, building a developmental niche that supports the physiological demands of early care, is a big task.
-Period of PURPLE CRY helps parents build a developmental niche knowing how important they are for their child’s development and how important sensitive attention and soothing behavior are.
+Caring for infants — and building a developmental niche that supports the physiological demands of early care — is a big task.
+Period of PURPLE CRY helps parents build a developmental niche, knowing how important they are for their child’s development, and how important sensitive attention and soothing behavior are.

 We hope our message may encourage PPC advocates to add the CRY acronym, thereby emphasizing how important parents are in maintaining the developmental niche and their role in it.
 We think this more balanced message will prevent the potential dismissal of crying as communication among parents.